Malika Andrews: Career

 Andrews introduced herself at an NBA Summer League game in 2017 to ESPN's Adrian Wojnarowski, who had read her work at The Beacon.
 She had an internship at The Denver Post before working as a James Reston Reporting Fellow in the sports department at The New York Times.
 Andrews also worked for one year as a reporter for the Chicago Tribune before joining ESPN.com as a reporter covering the Chicago Bulls and Milwaukee Bucks, later moving to New York to also cover the New York Knicks and Brooklyn Nets.
 After the Bucks lost to the Toronto Raptors in the 2019 Eastern Conference Finals, Giannis Antetokounmpo walked out of the press conference, upset about an article that Andrews wrote saying he might leave Milwaukee if the Bucks did not make improvements to win the title before he would become a free agent in 2021.

 In 2020, she was one of first reporters to enter the ESPN Wide World of Sports Complex for the completion of the 2019–20 NBA season in the Bubble.
 Andrews led the 2020 NBA draft telecast with virtual interviews of the top draftees.

 She was cited for her "garden-party-chic wardrobe" on the court by the New York Post, which noted that her trademark look is "flowing floral feminine frocks."

 In 2021, Andrews was nominated for an Emmy in the Emerging On-Air Talent category.
 Andrews has been recognized by the Society of Professional Journalists, the National Association of Black Journalists and the Columbia Scholastic Press Association for her work as ESPN's only black female NBA reporter.
 She was named one of the Forbes 30 Under 30 in the sports industry for 2021.
-She makes appearances on shows such as SportsCenter, Get Up, NBA Countdown, Around the Horn and The Jump.
+She makes appearances on shows such as SportsCenter, Get Up, NBA Countdown, Around the Horn and hosts NBA Today.

 On July 6, 2021, Andrews was announced as ABC's sideline reporter for the NBA Finals coverage, taking over for Rachel Nichols, who was removed after audio was leaked of Nichols disparaging the network's promotion of analyst Maria Taylor as the primary host of the Finals.

 In March 2022, Andrews appeared in the short film entitled Playoffs on NBA Lane, promoting the 2022 NBA playoffs, alongside now-retired sportscaster Marv Albert.

 In May 2022, Andrews won the Sports Emmy for Outstanding Personality/Emerging On-Air Talent.

 On June 23, 2022, Andrews made history by being the first woman to host the NBA Draft.

+In December 2025, she filled in as a co-anchor for a week on Good Morning America.